omgmog/omgmog.github.com/_posts/2013-05-15-googles-relaunched-hangouts---wow.md

 Google have also brought Hangouts to iOS, which means there's finally a good "Google Talk" client available there.
 I don't use any iOS devices, but it does look quite nice.

 Find out more about [Hangouts for iOS](https://itunes.apple.com/us/app/hangouts/id643496868?mt=8)

+Find out more about the new [Hangouts from Google](http://www.google.com/+/learnmore/hangouts/)